nooshinjavadzade/Library-management-system/README.md

 Data Integrity: The system ensures that books cannot be borrowed if they are already loaned out.

 Error Handling: Proper error messages are displayed for invalid inputs or database errors.

-Contact

-If you encounter any issues or have suggestions for improvement, feel free to open an issue in the repository or contact [your email/contact info].

-This README provides comprehensive documentation for setting up, using, and understanding the Library Management System.